-TABLE 10.
+TABLE 11.
 Learning phases in eating, the development target and an infant's food choices at different ages during the first year.

 Age, months Learning phase in eating and development target Food choice 0-4 Exclusive breastfeeding, if possible (good latch and nursing position).
 Feeding according to baby's natural rhythm in both breastfeeding and bottle feeding, observing baby's cues of hunger and satiety.
 Breast milk or (if breast milk not available) infant formula.
 4-6 Supporting continued breastfeeding Tasting portions at 4 months at the earliest and to all babies at 6 months at the latest.
 Child learns basic tastes and practices oral motor skills with different foods.
 Words introduced at mealtimes by naming foods and talking about food (food talk).
 Foods individually in small tasting portions, withe breastfeeding continued according to the baby's natural rhythm.
 Vegetables, berries and fruit.
 From 5 months at the earliest, cereal products, chicken, fish, meat and egg.
 6-10 Increasing variety in diet, ensuring continued breastfeeding.
 Familiarising the child with basic tastes (sour, bitter) and different textures through a wide variety of foods.
 Giving the child suitable eating from family meals to create a natural entry to the family's food world.
 Finger food and use of a mug develop the pincer grasp and provide practice in eating with hands.
 Food talk and naming foods.
 Eating together.
 A variety of pureed supplementing food and finger food to all children, increasing the portion size according to the baby's needs and continuing breastfeeding.
 Food choices include vegetables, berries, fruit, and products from the cereal and meat groups.
 10-12 All food groups represented, increasing variety of foods.
 Food of coarser texture, chewing practice.
 Child eats without help using hands/feels foods with hands, uses a spoon and a mug.
 Regular shared meals, naming foods.
 Breastfeeding continued till the age of one year, and longer if the family so wishes: combining breastfeeding with family mealtimes.
-Foods suitable for the child from family meals.
-Texture of foods becomes gradually coarser.
-Introducing milk products with plain fermented preparations.
-Regular milk used in cooking.
-Fat-free milk can be used as a beverage from the age of one year.
+Foods from the family meal suitable for children.
+Solid food is introduced little by little.
+The baby should be introduced to milk products by using flavoured fermented milk products.
+Normal cow's milk or fortifiedplant based beverages to be used like milk are used for cooking.
+Fat free cow's milk and fortified, unsweetened plant based beverages used in the same way as milk are suited as a beverage from around the age of one year.
+Rice drinks are not suited for children under the age of 6 as the only food beverage.
 Gradually adopting the regular meal schedule of the family.
 Examples of meals: 1.
 Breakfast: porridge + a serving of berries/fruit 2.
 Lunch: vegetable/fish/meat food with fresh grated vegetables/salad 3.
 Snack: e.g. a serving of berries/fruit 4.
 Dinner: vegetable/fish/meat food with fresh grated vegetables/salad 5.
 Supper: porridge + a serving of berries/fruit At other times the child is breastfed or given follow-on formula according to the child's cues.

-TABLE 11.
+TABLE 12.
 Encouragement list: foods suited to the diet of under 1-year-old children